zeshuaro/telegram-group-defender/README.md

 pip install -r requirements.txt
 ```

-The bot uses [Google Cloud Vision](https://cloud.google.com/vision/) to check for inappropriate content in images,
+The bot uses [Google Cloud Vision](https://cloud.google.com/vision/) to check for inappropriate content in images, and
-[Google Safe Browsing](https://developers.google.com/safe-browsing/) to check for threats in links, and
+[Google Safe Browsing](https://developers.google.com/safe-browsing/) to check for threats in links..
- [Attachment Scanner](http://www.attachmentscanner.com/) to scan for virus and malware.

 ### Setup Your Environment Variables